apache/trafficserver/example/plugins/lua-api/modsecurity/README.md

 ```

 - Rule ID 910100 in REQUEST-910-IP-REPUTATION.conf in `rules` directory requires GeoIP and have to be commented out if you do not built the modsecurity library with it.
 - We use `SecRuleRemoveById` inside `owasp.conf` to remove rules checking for request and response body.
-This trick can be used to remove other rules that does not apply well in some situations.
+This trick can be used to remove other rules that does not apply well in some situations

 TODOs/Limitations